 Highland's governance structure and level of parent involvement may be our single greatest strength as an educational community.
-Highland is run by a Board of Directors consisting of between 9 and 14 Highland parents, elected by the full Highland parent body.
+Highland is run-guided by a Board of Directors consisting of between 9 and 14-nine to fourteen current Highland parents, elected by the full Highland parent body.
 The parent Board has full legal responsibility for all decisions relating to the operation of the school.
-It sets and monitors the budget, makes and amends all school policies, hires and fires the director, and, in conjunction with the teachers, supports the curriculum.
+It sets and monitors the budget, makes and amends all school policies, hires and supportsfires the director, and, in conjunction with the teachers, supports the curriculum.

-One of the policy requirements that Highland's parent Board has created is a parent volunteerhours agreement.
-While the exact number of hours required has varied from year to year, the concept is core to Highland's community, and has been since our inception more than 40 years ago.
-The school-parent contract also outlines how the school, parents, and students will share responsibility for ensuring student achievement including an expectation of volunteer time for each parent.
+One of the policy requirements that Highland's parent Board has created is a parent volunteer-hours agreement.
+While the exact number of hours required has varied from year to year, the concept is core to Highland's community, and has been since our inception more than 550 years ago.
+The school parentCommitment to Community contract also outlines how the school, parents, and students will share responsibility for ensuring student achievement including an expectation of volunteer time for each parent.
 This contract is signed upon admission to the school and is revisited on an annual basis.
 While Highland does not sanction families who fail to fulfill the volunteer commitment, signing the agreement sets the tone for a school culture in which families are always welcome in the school and are valued as essential partners in the education of our children.
 Students at Highland see that their families are part of the school.
 As a result, the wall that exists in many schools between home and school is not present at Highland, and we have a productive partnership with the families of our students, even families that may not initially have felt comfortable in a school setting.

-Many activities qualify towards volunteer time, including serving as a room parent, acting as a member of the Board of Directors, making healthy snacks for our children, helping set up or cleanup for school events, helping in our office, selling items in our fund-raising projects, assisting in our library, and working on available projects or providing childcare during our parent workdays.
+Many activities qualify towards volunteer time, including serving as a room parent, acting as a member of the Board of Directors, making providing healthy snacks for our children, supporting helping set up or cleanup for school events, helping in our office, selling items in our fund raising projects, assisting in our library, and leading clubs and sports working on available projects or providing childcare during our parent workdays.
+Highland works hard to recognize the contributions each family makes to our community, understanding that there are many ways to participate and support our school.
 While circumstances do not allow 100% of our parents to volunteer extensively every year, all of our parents participate to the best of their ability, and we work with each family to find ways to make such participation succeed for both the family and the school.
-Furthermore, we do have nearly 100% parent participation in the most crucial activities, such as parent-teacher conferences.
+Furthermore, we do have nearly 100% parent participation in the most crucial activities, such as parent teacher conferences.